 Whether it’s your hip, knee, shoulder, ankle or foot, a chiropractic adjustment can help.
 Just as your spine/ pelvis can get out of alignment, so can your extremities.
 In other words, additional joints may need chiropractic adjustments (hip joints, knee joints, ankles joints) along with the spine.
 After all, Chiropractic adjustments restore joint mobility and function, resolves joint inflammation and reduces the patient’s pain.

 A sports chiropractor in North Palm Beach can adjust the spine/pelvis and extremities.
-And the best sports chiropractor is one who has the expertise and training to work on your muscles/ soft tissue surrounding your joints using techniques such as myofascial release and active release technique.
+And the best sports chiropractor is one who has the expertise and training to work on your muscles/ soft tissue surrounding your joints using soft tissue techniques (e.g. myofascial release, Instrument assisted soft tissue mobilization-IASTM).

 Spinal and extremity adjustments along with recommendations from your chiropractor regarding stretching and strengthening exercises, nutrition, and lifestyle changes can successfully prevent a number of common, chronic and acute sports related injuries.
 Furthermore, besides from the female athlete performing better and reducing their injuries, regular chiropractic care will help with digestion, improve sleep, and increase energy.
 Regular chiropractic adjustments help avoid many of the disorders that take shape as illness.

-If you are looking for a North Palm Beach sports chiropractor for women, Dr. Natalie Meiri can definitely help you.
+If you are looking for a West Palm Beach sports chiropractor for women, Dr. Natalie Meiri can definitely help you.
 Call 561-253-8984 today.